ad510/firstest-principle/learning.md

 If the optimists are right, we might see super-smart computers in my lifetime!
 But even if the pessimists are right, it's fun to speculate about what really powerful computers would be capable of anyway.

-[move this down] Virtual reality simulations are already pretty good these days.
+{move this down} Virtual reality simulations are already pretty good these days.
 If computers in 2050 might be smarter than humans, then virtual reality simulations in 2050 might be so good that to a simulated person living in one, it would look pretty convincingly like a real universe.

 Instead of speculating about it, could we see for ourselves if that is the case?
 Perhaps it could be done like this.
 People have used [brain-to-brain interfaces](https://www.washington.edu/news/2015/09/23/uw-team-links-two-human-brains-for-question-and-answer-experiment/) to think to each other over the internet, and the technology to do things like this is improving quickly.
 It wouldn't be too much of a stretch to imagine that several decades from now, these brain-to-brain connections might have so much bandwidth that people hooked up this way would feel like a single person.
 After all, our brains are really just [2 half-brains](https://www.youtube.com/watch?v=wfYbgdo8e-8) that communicate with each other, but we still each feel like a single person.
 So how would it feel if we hooked up two people's brains together in year 2050?